Punto0/faircoin_nrp/README.md

         address_origin: A wallet's address where the funds go out.
         address_end: A FairCoin's valid address where the funds will arrive.
         amount: The number of FairCoins of the transaction.
+        Returns False on failure (for example NotEnoughFunds) or the hash of the transaction if success.

     -- address_history_info(address)
         Returns dict with info of all transactions of the address history.